simonpcouch/simonpcouch/README.md

-i'm simon (he/him), an R developer and statistics student, currently working on my undergrad in math/statistics at reed college.🐛
+i'm simon (he/him), an R developer and statistics student, currently working on my undergrad in math/statistics at reed college.

 -----------

-#### software
+#### 🐛 software

 i work on software for statistical modeling at [rstudio](https://github.com/rstudio), and have co-authored some R packages such as: